yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 This clause stipulates under what circumstances the behavior of a party can be considered giving up, or not giving up exercising rights or privileges.

-Usually, agreements would have this clause "a failure or delay in exercising any right, pwoer or privileges will NOT to be presumed to operate as a waiver of rights" to make sure a party would NOT easily see its privileges forfeited.
+Usually, agreements would have this clause "a failure or delay in exercising any right, power or privileges will NOT to be presumed to operate as a waiver of rights" to make sure a party would NOT easily see its privileges forfeited.

 * (Waiver of) Immunity from execution (不可)免执行条款

 Out of law enforcement difficulties, e.g., trade settlements in different jurisdictions, or law enforcement is too expensive, there might be clauses stipulating under what conditions that a party can be exempted from law enforcement.

-Often, in addition this provision provides in the case of law enforcement difficulties, what arbitration methods are to employ to resolve disputes by an impartial third party, and detailed delivery/settlement action.
+Often, in addition this clause provides in the case of law enforcement difficulties, what arbitration methods are to employ to resolve disputes by an impartial third party, and detailed delivery/settlement action.

 ### Legal Language